CRITICAL MEDIA COLLECTIVE: workshop DESCRIPTION

 --- northstarteens.org ---

-Critical Media Collective (CMC) is an investigative media seminar-style workshop where participants take a closer look at their media usage and popular culture, while practicing a critical perspective while discussing media technologies, content, themes, trends and patterns.
-All classes are taught using the internet as a primary tool.
-We've developed an all-addition-inclusive conversation style, meaning that if a class topic inspires or reminds students of a related piece of media, it can be incorporated into the shared classroom conversation, building a shared knowledge base where course content is introduced by both students and facilitator by weaving new pieces of media into discussion.
-This validation of personal media knowledge gives students an instant connection and a sense of ownership over the topics and discussions.
+Critical Media Collective is an investigative media seminar-style workshop where participants take a closer look at their media usage and popular culture, while practicing a critical perspective while discussing media technologies, content, themes, trends and patterns.
+All classes function by using the internet as a primary tool, in order to exercise an all-addition-inclusive conversation style, meaning that if a class topic inspires or reminds students of a related piece of media, it can be incorporated into the shared classroom conversation, building a shared knowledge base where course content is introduced by both students and facilitator by weaving new pieces of media into discussion.
+The validation of personal media knowledge gives students an instant connection and a sense of ownership over the topics and discussions.
 This workshop can be tailored to any time, including single meeting workshops, and can be utilized to focus on a specific media issue rather than an media culture overview.

 MEDIA SURVEY- How do you use media on a daily basis?
 How does it effect your life?
 Can you quantify your personal media intake?